Scottish Action Against Council Tax is a non party-political pressure group dedicated to the abolition of the present system of Council Tax.

 - Further, under an income-based system, the tax would be deducted (for most of us) from wages or pensions at source, through PAYE where possible Most of us could not easily evade an income-based tax!

-- There is also a high level of Council Tax Benefit fraud.
+- There is also a high level of Council Tax Reduction fraud.

 - We analyse these issues in more detail in our Newsletters and in our response to the Burt Committee's consultation exercise - see appropriate sections of the Website.